‘No freaking way’: Unwelcome bear moves into Florida neighborhood, eats residents’ avocados

-DAVENPORT, Fla.
-(WFLA) — A resident in Davenport, Florida, is not happy with a black bear that decided to spend his nights in her neighborhood.
+A resident in Davenport, Florida, is not happy with a black bear that decided to spend his nights in her neighborhood.
+KTLA’s sister station WFLA reports.

 Lynn Wracan said the bear has been wandering around the Thousand Oaks community for months.